marincarroll/marincarroll.github.io/README.md

 - Structured data
 - IDE highlighting fixes
 - Review wierd devices like apple watch?
+- Are custom cursors and scrollbars truly so awful?
 - Update and add link to wp.org profile